-Journal Prompts for Teens— In these 55 new creative writing prompts, teens will consider important subjects like influences on their personalities and political positions.
+Journal Prompts for Teens— In these 55 creative writing prompts, teens will consider important subjects like influences on their personalities and political positions.
 They’ll also reflect on issues surrounding family, responsibility, and altruism.
+Best of all…

 The great thing about journaling is that it encourages teens to get to know themselves and to think about issues from multiple perspectives.

 When students journal regularly (and create a journaling habit!), they become more comfortable in expressing their ideas.
 Students who tend to follow the crowd will find their individuality on the page, as they have the freedom to write their thoughts without judgment.

 Journaling also helps students to think more deeply about subjects they might not have considered before.
 As new thoughts transition from ideas to beliefs, tweens take another step toward becoming adults.